-\begin{prop} Let $\Gamma$ be a group that acts on a cell complex $X$ by cell permuting homeomorphisms such that the following hold: \begin{enumerate} \item $X$ is contractible. \item The quotient $X/ \Gamma$ has finitely many cells in each dimension. \item The pointwise stabilizer of each cell is of type $\mathbf{F}_{\infty}$. \end{enumerate} Then $\Gamma$ is of type $\mathbf{F}_{\infty}$. \end{prop}
+The finiteness properties type $\mathbf{F}_{n}$ and type $\mathbf{F}_{\infty}$ are of fundamental importance in geometric group theory since they are quasi-isometry invariants of groups \cite{Alonso},\cite{Geoghegan}.
+A group is said to be \emph{of type $\mathbf{F}_n$} if it admits an Eilenberg-Maclane complex with a finite $n$-skeleton, and is \emph{of type $\mathbf{F}_{\infty}$} if it is of type $F_n$ for each $n\in \mathbf{N}$.
+We recall a special case of what is called Brown's criterion (Proposition $1.1$ in \cite{brown}).

-In the following proposition, we collect a set of well known facts concerning the property type $\mathbf{F}_{\infty}$.
+\begin{prop} Let $\Gamma$ be a group that acts on a cell complex $X$ by cell permuting homeomorphisms such that $X$ is contractible, $X/ \Gamma$ has finitely many cells in each dimension, and the pointwise stabilizer of each cell is of type $\mathbf{F}_{\infty}$.
+Then $\Gamma$ is of type $\mathbf{F}_{\infty}$. \end{prop}